DavideBrie/davidebri.github.io/_posts/2021-08-28-2-Factor-Authentication-explained.md

 That string is a secret key, assigned to your account, that it's combined, in case the app used a TOTP-based algorithm, with a timestamp to generate a new code every 30 seconds.

-## Can 2FA be reverse engeneered ?
+# Can 2FA be reverse engeneered? 👨‍💻

 No. If we use a well-known third-party software and someone gets our code, they can't use it to predict the new ones.
 The only method they have it's to get access to the third-party app that we use to generate codes.

-## 2FA Third-party apps - Wich is the best?
+# 2FA Third-party apps - Wich is the best? 💭

 As always there are different options to choose from, but by my experience, I can tell that when if you're dealing with multiple accounts, my advice is [Authy](https://authy.com/) since having a lot of feature like: